 Access Bank RSPP is a share rewards scheme designed solely for Access Bank staff irrespective of where they work within the Group.
 The shares are awarded to employees based on their performance, at no cost to them.
 The shares vest over a three-year period from the date of the award.
+The Group acts as a fund manager for the RSPP funds.

-The table below provides a summary on the sizes of the Bank's various entities as at December 2022:
+The table below provides a summary on the sizes of the Bank's various entities as at June 2023:

-Table 1: Access Bank's Subsidiaries as at December 2022
+Table 1: Access Bank's Subsidiaries as at June 2023